harshalshahg/Dataanalytics/README.md

 This repository contains a collection of code, figures and data

+## Purpose of the project
+The purpose of the  project is to do Exploratory Data Analysis of on Gapminder Dataset

 ## Data Description

 -The Name of the data set is Gapminder.
 The dataset contains data about country, Year, life-expectancy, income, population  and region of all the countries in the world beginning from 1800 till 2015